Lending money - what you should record in an agreement

 what will happen, in detail, if the borrower is unable to repay

-The question of security is worth deeper consideration.
 The three most common forms of security, in order of preference, are:

 traceable securities (such as public company shares) or intellectual property that can be sold